Skip to main content

 Agents pull in dependencies as readily as they call tools, so package safety belongs on the same surface:

-vulkro-live verify <manifest> # package safety
+vulkro-live verify --manifest package.json # package safety

 Give your agent the tools directly